Legal Aid BC is still here to help you during COVID-19. Find up-to-date information about our services and other legal resources below.

 Child protection services

-If you have a child protection matter and there's a Parents Legal Centre in your community, call the office to receive help by phone.
+If you have a child protection matter and there's a Parents Legal Centre (PLC) in your community, call the office to receive help.
+For contact information and hours of service, please see the PLC page.

 Family advice services